slarmoo/.github/profile/html/startupHtml/startupHtml.md

 ```

 > [!IMPORTANT]
+>
-> Make sure you using a POSIX compliant console (not PowerShell or CMD) and that you run `deployFiles.sh` from the project directory that you want to deploy.
+> Make sure you using a POSIX compliant console (**not PowerShell or CMD on Windows**) and that you run `deployFiles.sh` from the project directory that you want to deploy.
+If you get a permission denied error when you run the deploy script, you need to run the following command in order to give the script the right to execute.
+>
+> ```sh
+> sudo chmod +x deployFiles.sh
+> ```

 Doing this will make this deliverable of your startup available from `https://startup.yourdomainname`.